Low Latency GNN Accelerator for Quantum Error Correction: Introduction

-Different algorithms have been consistently used to decode the surface code, each one with a different trade-off between latency and logical error rate.
-Most of the previous works on accelerators for real-time decoding develop either Minimum-Weight Perfect Matching~(MWPM)~\cite{wu2025micro-state-of-art-decoder,alavisamani2024promatch,vittal2023astrea} or Union Find~(UF)-based decoders~\cite{delfosse2021almost-unionfind}.

-In our work, we decide to use a higher accuracy decoder based on a graph neural network~(GNN)~\cite{lange2023data}, which has been shown to outperform both MWPM and UF in terms of logical error rate compared to them for code distances equal to $3$, $5$ and $7$.
+A range of decoding algorithms exists for the surface code, trading off latency against logical error rate.
+Most hardware accelerators for real-time decoding are based on MWPM~\cite{wu2025micro-state-of-art-decoder, alavisamani2024promatch, vittal2023astrea}, due to its balance between decoding accuracy and implementation cost, which allows to achieve real-time decoding up to $d=13$~\cite{wu2025micro-state-of-art-decoder}.
+In our work, we instead use a higher accuracy decoder based on a graph neural network~(GNN)~\cite{lange2023data}, which has been shown to outperform MWPM in terms of logical error rate for code distances up to $7$.
+This matches the largest code distance demonstrated in current physical experiments~\cite{acharya2024quantum-google-chip}.

-In the context of single-inference for QEC, where each measurement must be decoded immediately upon error graph generation, software-based decoders are too slow to meet the latency constraint of \qty{1}{\micro\second}.
-The most common approach to real-time decoding, as also shown in the previously mentioned works~\cite{wu2025micro-state-of-art-decoder,alavisamani2024promatch,vittal2023astrea}, is to design an FPGA-based accelerator optimized for single inference decoding.
-Motivated by these considerations, we develop an FPGA-based solution optimized specifically for single-inference GNN execution.

-Starting from the GNN described in~\cite{lange2023data}, whose architecture and experimental setup are fully specified and publicly available, we first analyze the trade-off introduced by reducing the number of layers using \pat, where improved latency is obtained at the expense of an increased logical error rate.
-We then design a hardware architecture optimized for single-inference latency.
-We achieve real-time decoding and a logical error rate of \lergnnprunedquantizednodes, \imprgnnprunedquantizednodes{} lower compared to the MWPM, which approximately corresponds to enabling the execution of quantum circuits that are \imprgnnprunedquantizednodes{} longer at no additional physical-qubit cost.